You're reading docs for Nextly Alpha. APIs may change between releases.

 • slug -- Text, required, unique

-The Schema Builder creates the database tables automatically.
-No migration step needed.
+The Visual Schema Builder creates the database tables automatically.
+No migration step needed in development.

 2. Add Content